 There is quite a bit of coverage around England’s WC 1966 extra time win over Germany.
 The game had a controversial goal plus Geoff Hurst’s hat trick, the only one ever scored in a WC final.
 Zidane, Pelé, and Vavá are the only other players who have scored 3 goals in WC finals: Zidane in 1998 (2) and 2006, Pelé in 1958 (2) and 1970, and Vavá in 1958 (2) and 1962.
 For more stats, check this wikipedia page.

 Germany gets extra screen time too, with Gerd Müller seeming like quite a likable guy.
 Opponents discuss how difficult it is to play Germany, because the Germans never quit.

 The vignettes are pieced together to place the most dramatic moments towards the end.
 It increases the drama, provided that you are a World Cup scholar and know which game is which.
 But regardless of my confusion, films like this make me long for the days when ESPN held the broadcast rights to the FIFA World Cup.
 ESPN seeks to honor and preserve a sport’s history, while Fox, I feel, is just there for the money.

 Daniel Gordon has directed multiple football films

 Daniel Gordon has done other excellent work for ESPN: see his ESPN films Hillsborough and George Best: All by Himself.
-He has created a large number of sports documentaries, including a football film that I have not yet seen, The Game of Their Lives, about the 1966 North Korean WC team.
+He has created a large number of sports documentaries, including The Game of Their Lives, about the 1966 North Korean WC team.

 In 2017, photographer Michael Donald published a book of portraiture and write-ups with almost the same title, and I assume much of the same material.
 The number of surviving players had shrunk to 30, but the book was published just in time for WC 2018.
 This of course predicts a new edition every 4 years.